-MEDIA LITER ACY (S) #0129

-PREREQUISITI E: None.

-SCHOOL ORHS GRADES 9-12 CREDIT 5 units per semester
+MEDIA LITERACY (S) #0129 PREREQUISITE: None.
+GRADES CREDIT SCHOOL ORHS 5 units per 9-12 semester

-Meets UC Requirement: "g"
+Meets UC Requirement: "q"

-This on-line course teaches students how to build the critical thinking, writing, and reading skills required in a media rich and increasingly techno-centric world.
+This online course teaches students how to build the critical thinking, writing, and reading skills required in a media rich and increasingly techno-centric world.
 Today students need to be able to read, comprehend, analyze, and respond to nontraditional media with the same skill level they engage with traditional print sources.
 A major topic in Media Literacy is non-traditional media reading skills, including how to approach, analyze, and respond to advertisements, blogs, websites, social media, news media, and wikis.
 Students also engage in a variety of writing activities in nontraditional media genres, such as blogging and podcast scripting.
 Students consider their own positions as consumers of media and explore ways to use non-traditional media to become more active and thoughtful citizens.
 Students learn how to ask critical questions about the intended audience and underlying purpose of media messages, and study factors which can contribute to bias and affect credibility.